-Santa Rosa Community Health will be vaccinating our patients in alignment with county and state guidelines, as quickly as vaccine is available.
+Santa Rosa Community Health is pleased to announce that we are now offering vaccines to people 12 and older.
 We are dedicated to making sure everyone, regardless of status or insurance, gets their shot as soon as possible.
 It’s important to know the facts about the vaccine and be ready.

 FREQUENTLY ASKED QUESTIONS: